 The Most Efficient Gnutella Client

-gtk-gnutella is a server/client for Gnutella.
-It runs on Microsoft Windows and every Unix-like system which supports GTK+ (1.2 or above).
+gtk-gnutella is a server/client for the Gnutella peer-to-peer network.
+It runs on Microsoft Windows, MacOS and every Unix-like system which supports GTK+ (1.2 or above).
 The GNOME desktop environment is not required.
 It is currently developed and tested under Linux (Debian) as well as NetBSD.
 It is known to run at least on Linux, FreeBSD, NetBSD, Darwin, Solaris, Tru64 UNIX (OSF/1), SGI IRIX, BeOS whereas CPU architectures include x86, AMD64, PowerPC, SPARC, MIPS.
 And of course Microsoft Windows (XP at least).

 gtk-gnutella is free open-source software and released under the GNU General Public License (GPL).